Nucleomics-VIB/nanopore-tools/README.md

 #   -h <show this help>
 ```

 **[run_chopchop_single.sh](run_chopchop_single.sh)** design sgRNA around a region of interest (ROI) for ONT Cas9 enrichment.
-The value of -w is indicative of the ONT molecule average size and only used to stop the code when the requested capture is smaller than the actual DNA molecules.
+The value of -m is indicative of the ONT molecule average size and only used to stop the code when the requested capture is smaller than the actual DNA molecules.

 ```bash
 # Usage: run_chopchop_single.sh